HatefBarari/HatefBarari/README.md

 ## 🧪 My Work Standards

 * Clean code with focus on **security**, **scalability**, and **readability**
-* Atomic commits with clear messages; small, reviewable PRs
+* Atomic commits with clear messages; small, reviewable Pull Requests
-* Concise documentation and task management with Issues/Projects
+* Committed to teamwork and delivering all assigned tasks with the best quality

 ---